5 Snowiest Places in the US 2026: Ranked by Annual Snowfall

 5. Mount Washington, New Hampshire

-With an average annual snowfall of approximately 282 inches per season, Mount Washington doesn’t get as much snow like some places in Alaska or the Western United States, but it is one of the snowiest spots in the Eastern United States.
-However, it isn’t just the snow that makes this mountain remarkable.
-Mount Washington is also one of the windiest places in the world.
+Mount Washington averages roughly 282 inches per season.
+That is less than some places in Alaska or the Western US, but it makes Mount Washington one of the snowiest spots in the Eastern United States.
+And the snow is not even what the mountain is best known for.
+Mount Washington is one of the windiest places in the world.

 On April 12, 1934, the world’s fastest wind speed of 231 miles per hour was recorded at the Mount Washington Observatory.
-That record stood until instruments recorded 253 MPH winds on Barrow Island, Australia in 1996.
-Between the fierce winds and heavy snow, the ravines around Mount Washington can develop some absolutely enormous snowdrifts — sometimes over 80 feet tall!
+The record stood until instruments recorded 253 MPH winds on Barrow Island, Australia in 1996.
+Between the fierce winds and heavy snow, the ravines around Mount Washington can develop absolutely enormous snowdrifts, sometimes over 80 feet tall.

 Be sure to read more on the Mount Washington Observatory.